trinodb/trino/docs/src/main/sphinx/sql.rst

 SQL statement syntax
 ********************

-This chapter describes the SQL syntax used in Trino.
+This section describes the SQL syntax used in Trino.

 A :doc:`reference to the supported SQL data types</language>` is available.